learning-zone/react-basics/README.md

 **React\'s "Virtual DOM"**

-The "Virtual DOM" or VDOM is very similar to the real DOM, in that it is a tree-like structure kept in-memory, where React elements are represented as objects.
+The "Virtual DOM" is very similar to the real DOM, in that it is a tree-like structure kept in-memory, where React elements are represented as objects.
 This tree has many of the same properties as the real DOM without the power to change what is on the screen.
 It is a javascript object representing components in your application which can be updated quickly and efficiently by React.

-When a JSX element is rendered or the state of an element changes, a new VDOM tree is created.
+When a JSX element is rendered or the state of an element changes, a new Virtual DOM tree is created.
 The function responsible for the creation of this tree is React\'s render() function.
 This is a fast process because the virtual DOM tree is just a javascript object and the UI will not be re-painted based on this new tree.

 **DOM Diffing**